MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOListFileVersionBatchDeleteJob.md

 New-SPOListFileVersionBatchDeleteJob -Site https://contoso.sharepoint.com/sites/site1 -List "Documents" -DeleteBeforeDays 360
 ```

-Example 1 starts a file version batch trim job that will delete all file versions that are over 360 days old in the document library called "Documents".
+Example 1 starts a trim job that will delete all file versions that are over 360 days old in the document library called "Documents".

 ### EXAMPLE 2